- Pancreatic cancer treatment

 - Chemo can be used after surgery (sometimes along with radiation) to try to kill any cancer cells that have been left behind (but can’t be seen).
-This type of treatment, called adjuvant treatment, lowers the chance that the cancer will come back later.
+This type of treatment, called adjuvant treatment, might lower the chance that the cancer will come back later.

 When chemo is given along with radiation, it is known as chemoradiation or chemoradiotherapy.
-It can help the radiation work better, but it also has more severe side effects.
+It can help the radiation work better, but can also have more severe side effects.